Tondesu26/Tondesu26/README.md

 Hi there, I'm Antonette P. (Tonya) 👋

-🌻 A tech enthusiast rediscovering the world of code 🌻 After graduating in IT (2015), life led me on an unexpected adventure.
-Now I'm reigniting my passion for technology and building a coding journey that's even sweeter the second time around!

 🧩 My Story

 🎓 IT Graduate ('15) turned lifelong learner

 👩💻 Returning to tech with fresh eyes & renewed drive

 👶 Mom on a mission to share the magic of problem-solving through code

 🛠️ Current Coding Toolkit: